My aunt, Hazel Dunbrack Wilkins, died

 For additional information and history, visit the Dumbreck Family Webpage run by Rod Dumbreck, my 7th cousin.

 Entering information into the database is an ongoing process.
-The most recent update was on December 26, 2004.
 I welcome additions and corrections on any aspect of the site.
 If your family is represented here, please check the dates and locations and other information.
 I would be happy to add more people, or to remove information for privacy reasons.
 I believe all the information is otherwise available in public records.
 I would also be happy to post photographs of Dunbrack family members and related places, homes, gravestones, etc.

 For a summary of the family history, here is a pedigree tree that includes all of my ancestors that I have information on.
 If you would like such a tree with you or someone else at the root, please let me know and I can generate one very easily.